NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/implementation/context-headers.md

 * the HMAC PRF output (D4 79 - end).

+> [!NOTE]
-Note: The CBC-mode encryption + HMAC authentication context header is built the same way regardless of whether the algorithms implementations are provided by Windows CNG or by managed SymmetricAlgorithm and KeyedHashAlgorithm types.
+> The CBC-mode encryption + HMAC authentication context header is built the same way regardless of whether the algorithms implementations are provided by Windows CNG or by managed SymmetricAlgorithm and KeyedHashAlgorithm types.
 This allows applications running on different operating systems to reliably produce the same context header even though the implementations of the algorithms differ between OSes.
 (In practice, the KeyedHashAlgorithm doesn't have to be a proper HMAC.
 It can be any keyed hash algorithm type.)

   ### Example: 3DES-192-CBC + HMACSHA1